Smartphone what you need to know now that your kids are back at school

 You may not know everything that is going on, but it is a step in the right direction for a safer school year.

-More about the risks they face as well as in which ways – beyond technology – we can mitigate them you will find on the English website Safer Kids Online created by the global cybersecurity company ESET.
+More about the dangers that children face on the internet as well as the ways in which - apart from technology - we can mitigate them can be found on the English language website Safer Kids Online created by the global cybersecurity company ESET.

 Smartphone, iguru